Chapter 3. Configuring cloud-init

 Your cloud-init configuration can require that you add directives to the cloud.cfg file and the cloud.cfg.d directory.
 Alternatively, your specific data source might require that you add directives to files, such as a user data file and a metadata file.
 A data source might require that you upload your directives to an HTTP server.
 Check the requirements of your data source and add directives accordingly.

-To create a new virtual machine (VM) that includes cloud-init, see the following procedure.
-In this procedure, you create a meta-data and user-data file.
+To create a new virtual machine (VM) that includes cloud-init, create a meta-data file and a user-data file.

-• Your user-data file includes information to create a user and grant access.
+• The user-data file includes information to create a user and grant access.

-Then, you include these files in a new ISO image, and you attach the ISO file to a new VM you create from a KVM Guest Image.
+Include these files in a new ISO image, and attach the ISO file to a new VM created from a KVM Guest Image.
 In this scenario, the datasource is NoCloud.

 Procedure

-1. Create a directory named cloudinitiso and move into it.
+1. Create a directory named cloudinitiso and set is as your working directory:

 $ mkdir cloudinitiso